Debating the dangers of rewards

 Conversely, are there any situations in which rewarding would be better than giving recognition?

-You can use this thinking grid [Word .docx] to help you decide.
+You can use this thinking grid [Word] to shape your thoughts.

 Share you conclusions below.